Anwesend-TUI/DRLND-continuous-control/README.md

 The following describes the project and how to set up the workspace.
 The results are described in more detail in `Report.md`.

 # Environment and Statespace
-The Projects consists of solving Unitys Reacher Environment which is included in this repository or can be found [here for Windows](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip) and [here for Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux.zip) for Linux.
+The Projects consists of solving Unitys Reacher Environment which can be [downloaded here for Windows] (https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip) and [downloaded here for Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux.zip) for Linux.
+The Windows Version is also included in this Repository.
-The version that contains 20 double joint arms in one Unity environment.
+It is about the version that contains 20 double joint arms (agents) in one Unity environment.
 These arms shall be moved to keep touching a ball.

 ## Setting up the environment
 For Jupiter workspace: